-The CML handbook obliges solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-Technically you might be impacted by that.
-Most lenders would take a practical view as this requirement is principally there to capture the purchase and immediately sell or the quick reselling of properties.
+The CML handbook requires solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+By the strict wording you may be impacted by that.
+How practical a view lenders take of it, depend on the bank as this obligation is chiefly there to capture subsales or the flipping of properties.

 When it comes to lenders such as Coventry BS, do Freshford property lawyers face a yearly amount to be on the conveyancing panel?